Back

 Personnel ratio = Payroll / Sales before tax

-The fast-food sector has higher personnel costs than the rest of the sector.
+The fast-food sector has higher personnel costs than the rest of the industry.
 This is due to a high turnover of almost 70%, compared with an average of 44% according to INSEE.
 These successive onboardings have a cost (uniforms, time spent on training, etc.) and weigh heavily on the payroll ratio.

 Complementary to the personnel ratio, the productivity ratio